How to Safely Thaw Frozen Chicken

 Some newer microwaves have settings that allow you to defrost or thaw chicken (and many other ingredients) by simply pressing a button.
 Read your instruction manual to see if your microwave has this kind of capacity, and note special directions having to do with the amount of chicken, and the type of cut.

 Otherwise, you can thaw your chicken in the microwave but it will require some attention on your part.
 Set the microwave to defrost, and check every few minutes to see when it is thawed properly.
 Move the chicken around in the microwave, especially if you don’t have a rotating tray.
 Even if you are super vigilant, often the thinner parts of the chicken will start to cook a bit while the thicker parts are still thawing, so it’s not the ideal method for defrosting.

-Meat thawed in the microwave should be cooked right away.
+Chicken and all meat thawed in the microwave should be cooked right away.

 Cooking Frozen Chicken

 You can cook chicken in its frozen state.
 The general rule of thumb is to add another 50% of cooking time from the time suggested in the recipe.
 Certain cooking methods, such as braising, or cooking it in the slow cooker, or using the chicken in soups and stews lend themselves better to cooking frozen meat.

 Other methods (like sautéing, roasting, or microwaving) may yield slightly uneven results or a less-than ideal texture.
 It’s very likely that the outside of the chicken may cook faster than than the inside.

 For instance, you won’t be able to get a nice caramelized exterior on a piece of frozen chicken if you sear or sauté it, as the the chicken will slowly release moisture as it thaws while cooking in the pan, preventing browning.
 So best to defrost the chicken before cooking it using these methods, and pat it dry.

 What is the Safe Temperature for Cooked Chicken?